Picaazi/KidSat/README.md

 ### Intial Setup and Important Notes

 The data step is suitably quick to run on your local computer, or this can all be done on a VM on GCP.
 Create a virtual environment and install all the modules in ```requirements.txt```.
 Note that some of the code made need some slight changes to work with Landsat imagery and for temporal analysis (I believe just predict_orphanhood.py needs to be changed).
 Also note that if the file and folder names differ from the ones described below then some of the code may need to be adapted.
-This is because I have not had time to complete this.
+If I had more time, then I would sort this.

 In the MLGH GCP, the dinov2-zambia2 VM is already configured and there are cloud buckets available with all the Sentinel imagery, and all the DHS data.
 Furthermore, in the ```modelling/dino/model``` folder, we have the weights for the orphanhood Dino model.
 This model first predicts [hv111, hv113] and then predicts orphanhood.
 The model is trained on the Sentinel imagery for all the countries used in the KidSat project.